Sukecz/birdnetgo-esp32-rtsp-mic/esp32_rtsp_mic_birdnetgo/README.md

 ### Antenna control (XIAO ESP32‑C6)
 - **GPIO3 → LOW** (RF switch control enabled)
 - **GPIO14 → HIGH** (select external antenna)
+- If you use a different ESP32 board or keep the internal antenna, comment out the GPIO3/GPIO14 block in `setup()` so the firmware does not drive pins that your hardware lacks.

 > Keep I²S lines short; use shielded cable for longer runs to reduce EMI.